For the Elevation of Man 2013-16 Photographic series with text

 Exhibited at Northern Gallery for Contemporary Art (May 2016)

 This page shows a small selection of images from my recent exhibition For the Elevation of Man.
 I have been slowly working on this series of photographs and short texts over the last three years documenting changes to public space as a result of cuts to council budgets in North East England.
+The work was exhibited at NGCA in 2016 as a series of twenty framed hand printed photographs and texts, this is how the curator Alistair Robinson described my work.

 "'For The Elevation of Man', examines the competing ideas of what roles we might hope the State to perform, and what our civic responsibilities are to one another.
 She asks what, if anything, binds us together: and if there is still, or should be such a thing as 'society'.